 Call: Redwing has short but distinctive seep seep seep calls.

 Subspecies: there are two species of redwing, T. i. iliacus, which mainly breeds in mainland Eurasia.
-The other species is T. i. coburni, a migratory bird, found in Iceland, Faroe Island, Scotland, Ireland to northern Spain.
+The other species is T. i. coburni, a migratory bird, found in Iceland, Faroe Island, Scotland, Ireland and northern Spain.

 Conservation: Climate change is the main cause of a declining number of birds in the UK, and it is classed as a Red List species of conservation concern.

-Read More – Lucifer Hummingbird
+Read More: Lucifer Hummingbird